 \section{Abstract}

-The need for developing model evaluations beyond static benchmarking, especially in the post-deployment phase, is now well-understood.
-At the same time, concerns about the concentration of power in deployed AI systems have sparked a keen interest in ``democratic'' or ``public'' AI.
+The need for developing model evaluations beyond static benchmarks, especially in the post-deployment phase, is now well-understood.
+At the same time, concerns about the concentration of power due to AI systems have sparked a keen interest in ``democratic'' or ``public'' AI.
 In this work, we bring these two ideas together by proposing mechanisms for \textit{aggregated individual reporting} (AIR), a framework for post-deployment evaluation that relies on individual reports from the public.
-An AIR mechanism allows those who interact with a specific, deployed (AI) system to report when they feel that they may have experienced something problematic; these reports are then aggregated over time, with the goal of evaluating the relevant system in a fine-grained manner.
-This position paper argues that \textbf{individual experiences should be understood as an integral part of post-deployment evaluation, and that the scope of our proposed aggregated individual reporting mechanism is a practical path to that end. } On the one hand, individual reporting can identify substantively novel insights about safety and performance; on the other, aggregation can be uniquely useful for informing action.
+An AIR mechanism allows those who interact with a deployed (AI) system to report when they feel that they may have experienced something problematic; these reports are aggregated over time, with the goal of evaluating the relevant system in a fine-grained manner.
+This position paper argues that \textbf{individual experiences should be understood as an integral part of post-deployment evaluation, and that the scope of our proposed aggregated individual reporting mechanism is a practical path to that end.} On the one hand, individual reporting identifies substantively novel insights about safety and performance; on the other, aggregation is uniquely useful for informing action.
 From a normative perspective, the post-deployment phase completes a missing piece in the conversation about ``democratic'' AI.
-As a pathway to implementation, we provide a workflow of concrete design decisions and pointers to areas requiring further research and methodological development.
+As a pathway to implementation, we provide a workflow of concrete design decisions and pointers to areas for future research.